vseryakov/backendjs/README.md

 Features:

 * Exposes a set of Web service APIs over HTTP(S) using Express framework.
-* Supports Sqlite, PostgreSQL, DynamoDB, Cassandra databases, easily extendable to support any kind of database.
+* Supports Sqlite, PostgreSQL, MySQL, DynamoDB, Cassandra databases, easily extendable to support any kind of database.
 * Provides accounts, connections, locations, messaging and icons APIs with basic functionality for a qucik start.
 * Supports crontab-like and on-demand scheduling for local and remote(AWS) jobs.
 * Authentication is based on signed requests using API key and secret, similar to Amazon AWS signing requests.
 * Runs web server as separate processes to utilize multiple CPU cores.
+* Local jobs are executed by spawned processes
 * Supports several cache modes(Redis, memcached, local cache) for the database operations.
 * Supports common database operations (Get, Put, Del, Update, Select) for all databases using the same DB API.
 * ImageMagick is compiled as C++ module for in-process image scaling.